RyanBender02/MLB-Velocity-xERA-Regression/README.md

 This project investigates how a Major League Baseball pitcher’s **fastball velocity (FBv)** and **pitch location (Location+)** relate to their **expected ERA (xERA)** using multiple linear regression.

 ## Objectives
-- Explore whether faster fastballs are associated with better pitching performance.
+- Examine popular pitching statistics to find common trends.
-- Test how pitch location influences expected run prevention.
+- Exploring if there is a relationship between faster velocity and performance.
-- Identify and remove high-influence points to improve model accuracy.
+- Test how pitch location influences a pitcher's performance.

 ## Methods
 - Used **Ordinary Least Squares (OLS)** regression via `statsmodels`